-To confirm that a learners assessment work is their original work the following criteria for assessment will apply:
+To confirm that a learner's assessment work is their original work the following criteria for assessment will apply:

-- clear and consistent statements about identity verification and fraud, and the responsibilities risks, and outcomes associated with any breaches of Academic Integrity & Plagiarism policies for a learner are included in each student programme handbook as well as being available on the VLE. - online assignment submissions should incorporate the following: - o learners must confirm authenticity of own work by selecting an honesty and non-plagiarism box on each submission. - o learners verify their identity by logging into Dorset College's VLE for the submission of assignments and for the completion of assessments. - o learners work must be validated using Turnitin software to check for plagiarism and the use of Al. - online assessments or examinations should include the following practices: - o clear instructions including a written protocol should be issued for live assessment.
-The protocol should cover key elements such as: - webcam must be turned on - the desk must be clear - the learner must pick up their laptop and webcam and show the table to an invigilator - the desktop must be shared to allow the assessor to see if access to online sites or files occurs. - learners verify their identity by logging into the Dorset College VLE for the submission of live assessment
+- clear and consistent statements about identity verification and fraud, and the responsibilities risks, and outcomes associated with any breaches of Academic Integrity & Plagiarism policies for a learner are included in each student programme handbook as well as being available on the VLE. - online assignment submissions should incorporate the following: - learners must confirm authenticity of own work by selecting an honesty and nonplagiarism box on each submission. - learners verify their identity by logging into Dorset College's VLE for the submission of assignments and for the completion of assessments. - learners work must be validated using Turnitin software to check for plagiarism and the use of AI.